theNewDynamic/how-the-icc-works.org/_referrals-and-communication/introduction.md

 ---

-The International Criminal Court (ICC) can *only*exercise its jurisdiction in one of three ways: where a State Party refers a case, where the UN Security Council (UNSC) refers a case, or where the ICC Prosecutor initiates a case.
+The International Criminal Court (ICC) can *only&nbsp;*exercise its jurisdiction in one of three ways: where a State Party refers a case, where the UN Security Council (UNSC) refers a case, or where the ICC Prosecutor initiates a case.